aerni/statamic-livewire-forms/README.md

 ### Render the component

 Livewire Forms is smart enough to autoload custom components by matching the class name with the form's handle.
-The following example will look for a `App\Http\Livewire\ContactForm.php` component.
+The following example will look for a `App\Livewire\ContactForm.php` component.
 If there is no class with that name, the default form component will be loaded instead.

 ```blade
 <!-- Antlers -->